 Methamphetamine addiction leads to severe physical, psychological, and social complications.
 Physically, long-term methamphetamine use results in cardiovascular problems, respiratory issues, dental problems, and neurological damage.
 Psychologically, individuals experience cognitive impairments, psychosis, mood disorders, and an increased risk of self-harm or suicide.

 Treating methamphetamine addiction requires a comprehensive and individualized approach.
-Medical detoxification is often necessary to manage withdrawal symptoms safely, followed by ongoing counseling, therapy, and support groups to address the psychological and behavioral aspects of addiction.
+Medical detoxification is necessary to manage withdrawal symptoms safely, followed by ongoing counseling, therapy, and support groups to address the psychological and behavioral aspects of addiction.
 Additionally, medication-assisted treatment (MAT) is also employed to reduce cravings and prevent relapse.

 What is Methamphetamine Addiction?

 According to the National Survey on Drug Use and Health 2023, “2021 NSDUH Annual National Report,” more than 16.8 million people aged 12 or older (6.0% of the population) used methamphetamine at least once during their lifetime.
 This addiction causes significant health, social, and economic problems.
-Moreover, methamphetamine abusers often exhibit a pattern of binge-and-crash consumption, staying awake and active for extended periods, going days without eating or sleeping.
+Moreover, methamphetamine abusers exhibit a pattern of binge-and-crash consumption, staying awake and active for extended periods, going days without eating or sleeping.

 What are the Symptoms of Methamphetamine Abuse?